 These guidelines are a tool to support a physician's best clinical judgement for hospice eligibility.
-A patient not meeting these guidelines may still be eligible for hospice due to comorbidities or rapid functional decline.
-Medical directors at our local Compassus programs are available for consultation.
+A patient who does not meet these guidelines may still be eligible for hospice due to comorbidities or rapid functional decline.

 - Patient is already optimally treated with diuretics and vasodilators, which may include Angiotensin-converting enzyme (ACE) inhibitors or the combination of hydralazine and nitrates.
 If side effects, such as hypotension or hyperkalemia, prohibit the use of ACE inhibitors or the combination of hydralazine and nitrates, this must be documented in the medical records;

 - Patients having angina pectoris, at rest, resistant to standard nitrate therapy and are either not candidates or decline invasive procedures.

 2. The patient has significant symptoms of recurrent congestive heart failure (CHF) at rest, and is classified as a New York Heart Association (NYHA) Class IV.

 - Unable to carry on any physical activity without symptoms;